DOUARA/TLGHosting-Responsive-HTML-Template/README.md

 gulp
 ```

-> You may face probelms running the gulp command on Windows, you need to install gulp globally by running the command:
+> If you are on windows, You may face probelms running the gulp command, you need to install gulp globally by running the command:
 > ```
 > npm install -g gulp
 > ```